Lombiq/Orchard-Data-Tables/Lombiq.DataTables.Samples/Readme.md

 ## About

-Sample content that demonstrates the features of Lombiq Data Tables for Orchard Core.
+Example Orchard Core module that makes use of Lombiq Data Tables for Orchard Core.

 For general details about and usage instructions see the [root Readme](../Readme.md).